remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

-We'll add an <tt>Instruction</tt> that defines a label; the <tt>isGlobal</tt> flag is true if this symbol should be marked as exported in the GOT.
-As labels have to be unique (i.e. only appear once in a file) the equality test doesn't check the <tt>isGlobal</tt> flag.
+We'll add an <tt>Instruction</tt> that defines a label; the <tt>isExported</tt> flag is true if this symbol should be marked as exported in the GOT.
+As labels have to be unique (i.e. only appear once in a file) the equality test doesn't check the <tt>isExported</tt> flag.

 ~~~~
 @Static Classes@ +=
 static final class Definition extends Instruction {
-  final Label label; final boolean isGlobal; Definition(Label label, boolean isGlobal) {
+  final Label label; final boolean isExported; Definition(Label label, boolean isExported) {
-    this.label = label; this.isGlobal = isGlobal;
+    this.label = label; this.isExported = isExported;
   }
   public boolean equals(Object o) {
     return o instanceof Definition && ((Definition)o).label.equals(label);